kw-ch/kw-ch.github.io/_posts/2022-12-28-stm32-development.md

 ![image](/assets/stinfo.png)

 # Getting Blinky
-With everything in place, we can now get started with coding.
-We'll be doing the ubiquitous blinky program to demonstrate the build process.
+With everything in place, we can get started with coding.
+We'll be doing the ubiquitous LED blinker to demonstrate the build process.

 Open up STM32CubeMX and click on 'Access to MCU Selector' to start a project.
 Search for your STM32 model (for the Black Pill this is the STM32F411CEU6).

-You'll arrive at the pinout and configuration tab which shows the pinout of your microcontroller.
+You'll arrive at the pinout and configuration tab.
 The onboard LED on the Black Pill is connected to the PC13 pin.
 Click on the pin and select 'GPIO_Output' from the dropdown menu to set the pin to GPIO output mode.

-On the left you can see many categories to configure the various peripherals but here we will not be using them.
-We will also leave the clock settings on default settings so we won't be using the 'Clock Configuration' tab either.
+On the left you can see many categories to configure the various peripherals as well as tabs for configuring the clock and other stuff but we won't be using them here.

 Once you're done, go to the 'Project Manager' tab and give a name and location for your project.
 Make sure that the toolchain/IDE option is set to Makefile and click 'Generate Code'.
 This should generate a project at your desired location with all the necessary files and initialization code for you to get started.